NethServer/nethserver-hylafax/root/usr/share/nethesis/NethServer/Help/en/NethServer_Module_FaxServer.rst

     notification of reception, deselect all formats.

 Forward received faxes to

-    * Group "faxmaster"
-        By default, the received faxes are sent to *faxmaster*: if a user needs to receive incoming faxes should be added to this group.
+    By default, received faxes are sent to *root*.
-    * External email
-        Input an external email address in case you want to send received faxes to an email address not on this server.
+    Create an IMAP shared folder if you wish to send incoming faxes to multiple users.

 Sent faxes format
     If requested by the client, the server sends an email notification with an